Requests for

 • Forms and letters may take several weeks when provided outside an appointment.

-Form or Letter Request Fees are detailed in your Provider’s Fee Schedule.
+The Fees for Form or Letter Request Fees are detailed in your Provider’s Fee Schedule.
 The link to this Schedule can be emailed, but it is normally and routinely provided in each Booking Email.
-The Fee will be invoiced when you have submitted the request and should be paid to proceed with the Request.
+The Fee will be invoiced when you have submitted the request.
+We will send you the invoice with the appropriate modified DECDs Form.

 Please phone to make the payment or email a copy of your bank’s remittance advice to show the payment.
 We will send a receipt.

-If your doctor advises they need to complete the requested form or letter in an appointment, the Request Fee will be changed to an Account Deposit for that appointment.
+If your doctor advises they need to complete the requested form or letter in an appointment, waives the fee or declines to complete the Request, the Request Fee will be changed to an Account Deposit for the next appointment.

 Do I need my Specialist to complete the required form or letter?